5 Reasons Why Web Page Speed Impacts Website SEO Rankings & Conversions

 Web page speed is described as the “page load time” – the total time it takes for the content of a web page to display completely on your browser.

 All the marketing efforts that go into attracting customers to your website are a wasted effort if customers leave your website immediately because it took too long for the web page to load.

 1. Fast Page Speed Increases Customer Retention, Conversions and Sales

 Users expect websites to load fast, really fast or they will click away to the next site.
 This is true whether we are accessing a website from our mobile devices or desktop computers.
-We want to quickly pay bills, research products or shop online.

 According to Google research: